Date of Surgery: 12/12/2011

 I spent my twenties climbing and skiing increasingly difficult routes and peaks.
 By thirty, I was guiding full-time — alpine rock for Exum Mountain Guides in Wyoming, scientific expeditions in the hinterlands of Antarctica, and laps on Denali for Alpine Ascents International.
 During these same years, many of the senior guides I worked with advised that if I wanted to guide, climb, and ski until old, it was best to pace myself and develop additional skills.
 I took this advice to heart.

 In the mountains I have found happiness and the opportunity to share that happiness with others.
 I have also discovered additional ways to share that mountain experience and inspiration with others — including the written word.
 I will always honor my roots and stay actively involved within the working guide community.
-At the same time, I wish develop a professional skill set that includes writing and
+At the same time, I wish develop a professional skill set that includes writing and advocacy.

 Treatment Procedure and Recovery Plan